G1ll0u/MillMix_Jubi/README.md

-# Fork of [Victimarius/millmix](https://github.com/Victimarius/millmix) that fixes and tweak even more things in Millénaire 1.12.2 mod making it more immersive.
+# Fork of [Victimarius/millmix](https://github.com/Victimarius/millmix) that fixes and tweaks even more things in Millénaire 1.12.2 mod making it more immersive.
 This is my first mod ! :D

 ## Description